Composites ManufactureFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-Students are either supported financially as a salaried employee of a collaborating company, or by a stipend including a company top-up (£20,000 per annum for four years).
+Students are supported financially by a stipend including a company top-up (£20,450 per annum for four years).
 Due to the nature of the funding, this programme is open to home/EU students only.

 Further information on funding for prospective UK, EU and international postgraduate students.

 EngD students spend 75 per cent of their time at their sponsoring company, carrying out an industrially-focused research project.
-Your location is therefore dependent on sponsor company's location and could be anywhere within the UK.
+Your location is therefore dependent on the sponsor company's location and could be anywhere within the UK.
 Your remaining time is dedicated to the taught component of the EngD programme.
-This technical training, which is delivered at the National Composites Centre in Bristol, requires attendance at a number of one-week, master's-level units during the first two years of the programme.
+This technical training, which is delivered by the University of Bristol, requires attendance at a number of one-week, master's-level units during the first two years of the programme.